kiagnose/kiagnose/README.md

 ## Prerequisites
 In order to use Kiagnose you should have:
 1. A running Kubernetes cluster.
-2. Admin privileges on this cluster.
+2. Namespace-Admin privileges on this cluster.
 3. [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) utility.

 ## Kiagnose Installation